NGC0001/tensorflow-code-reading/README.md

 - [ ] multi-device iterator / generator dataset

-- [ ] function and function library
+- [ ] function and instantiation and function library
 - [ ] kernel/op/graph/node/function. how a graph built/placed/runned.
 - [ ] the interface between python and c++ in tensorflow.